pabsantos/tama_project/report.typ

 == Network vulnerability

 @fig-ebc-flood-scatter shows the normalized flood count, which is the flood value divided by the total count of edges in each range of EBC values (size of 0.01), per EBC values.
-Edges in the range of 0.06 - 0.07 and 0.12 - 0.13 shows the highest values of normalized flood count, which indicates parts of the road network that are more vulnerable to flooding.
+Edges in the range of 0.06 - 0.07 and 0.12 - 0.13 shows the highest values of normalized flood count, which indicates parts of the road network that are considerablely more vulnerable, compared to other parts of the network.

 #figure(
   image("plot/ebc_flood_scatter.png", width: 80%),
   caption: "EBC and normalized flood per edge"
 ) <fig-ebc-flood-scatter>

+Finally, @fig-ebc-pop-scatter shows the relation between the normalized population (population value per count of edges in each range of EBC) per EBC values.
+There is roughly a inverted behavior: edges with higher values of EBC presents lower values of normalized population.

 #figure(
   image("plot/ebc_population_scatter.png", width: 80%),